fafraob/gi_tract_segmentation/README.md

 ## Approach

-Here, I will explain my approach.
-Also, I will analyze what was missing to improve my model to reach the top spots.
+Here, I will explain my approach and analyze what was missing to reach the top spots.
 This analysis is only possible since the best competitors are nice enough to discuss their solutions in the [competition forum](https://www.kaggle.com/competitions/uw-madison-gi-tract-image-segmentation/discussion).

 ### Model